dislick/beobachter/README.md

 #### Tasks

 Tasks tell Wetcher what it needs to do.
 You can specify any number of tasks.
-All properties are mandatory.
+There are different types of tasks:

+- `browser`
+- `http-json`
+- `http-text`

 > You must not use spaces in `name`.
 This constraint allows adapters to record data more predictably.